 Well, a few things:

 A) Love doesn’t conquer all.
 As I always say, “Love isn’t enough.
 You have to LIKE the person too.”
-I hear from couples every day who genuinely seem to be in LOVE but are utterly AWFUL for each other because while there’s insane CHEMISTRY, they don’t share the same values and don’t get along.
-(Heck, there’s been a ton of research done that shows folks who enter into arranged marriages are happier long-term than those who get married for Love.)
+I hear from couples every day who genuinely seem to be in LOVE but are utterly AWFUL for each other because while there’s insane CHEMISTRY, they don’t share the same values or get along.
+(Heck, a ton of research has been done that shows folks who enter into arranged marriages are happier long-term than those who get married for Love.)

 B) LOVE isn’t a limited resource.
 Now, I know in English, we use the word “Love” to describe a crazy and wide array of emotions, but the fact is that LOVE isn’t something you “Run out of” when you use it.
-The more people you LOVE, the more you increase your capacity to LOVE and to be LOVED in return.
+The more people you LOVE, the more you increase your capacity to LOVE and be LOVED.

 C) Expectations about what LOVE means are toxic to a relationship.
 This is too big of a topic to fit in here, but so many folks enter relationship thinking.
 “They love me; therefore, they will do anything to make me happy and calm my insecurities.
 Forgive my sins and generally fulfill every fantasy I had when I was a kid about what my partner is supposed to be.”